jonnor/projects/introspectable-computing/livemetal/README.md

 * Partial program memory updates, like swapping out functions

-All of these requires a toolchain that can be embedded onto the microcontroller itself, possibly split over implemented in assembler
+All of these requires a toolchain that can be embedded onto the microcontroller itself, possibly hosted partially on the microcontroller and partially in JavaScript (executed in browser).

 ## Stack based VM
 Many of these exists already.
 Forth-like systems are very popular,